Trump knows no limits as he tries to overturn the election

 The call, an audio of which was obtained by The Washington Post’s Amy Gardner, was as outrageous as it was chilling.
 Legal experts can debate how close to the line Trump was with the telephone call.
 Others can speculate about the president’s current state of mind.
-The contents of the call speak for themselves, and the audio excerpts should be heard by anyone who cares about the integrity of elections in America.
+The content of the call speaks for itself, and the audio excerpts should be heard by anyone who cares about the integrity of elections in America.

 Here was a desperate president alternately begging, pleading, cajoling and, yes, seeming to threaten a state official — and fellow Republican — by asking for a change in the outcome of an election that already had been recounted and then certified.